responsibleIT/responsible_dashboard/README.md

 The **Watt’s Right Unified Dashboard** is a standalone desktop application that brings together two complementary dashboards — **Fairness** and **Sustainability** — into one cohesive interface.
 It allows educators, students, researchers and practicioners to **analyze, visualize, and reflect on AI systems** from ethical, fairness, and sustainability perspectives.

-This unified dashboard is designed to **run anywhere** without installation requirements — users simply double-click the generated `.exe` file to launch the app, which automatically spins up local Flask/FastAPI servers and opens the dashboard in the browser.
+This unified dashboard is designed to **run anywhere** without installation requirements — users simply double-click the generated `.exe` file to launch the app, which automatically spins up local Flask servers and opens the dashboard in the browser.

 ---